michaelubembe/0x0_learn_c/c_important.md

 # Place holders
 - Placeholder for integer(decimal number) - %d
 - %i placeholder for bot -ve and +ve integers
+- %lu or ld for long unsigned or long signed